 Proof.
 This is now a straightforward matter of unwinding the definition and comparing to classical facts: The first statement follows with Prop.
-A.2, the second with Rem.
-A.3. \Box
+A.3, the second with Rem.
+A.4. $\Box$

-We close this subsection by analyzing this situation further, showing how the map $\mathbf{B}\iota{\mathrm{blk}}$ (being the delooping of a subgroup inclusion) which is seemingly so different from the usual measurement contexts p (being fibrations of sets) is actually itself a fibration, up to gauge equivalences.
+Induced representations as direct sums over homotopy fibers.
+We close this subsection by highlighting the map $\mathbf{B}{t{\text{blk}}}$ (67), which is seemingly so different from the usual measurement contexts given by fibrations of sets is actually itself a fibration (of groupoids), up to gauge equivalences.
 This goes to show that what we are looking at here is the quantum measurement postulate generalized to a situation where both gauge symmetries and asymptotic operations are properly taken into account.

-Induced representations as coherent quantum states.
-Recall the action groupoid associated with a group action
+To that end, recall the action groupoid associated with a group action